Partners for Healthy Pets debut TV commercials to help drive clients to veterinarians

-Partners for Healthy Pets Consumer Awareness Campaign has launched - there are 2 photos a cat and dog
+Partners for Healthy Pets Consumer Awareness Campaign has launched

 The Partners for Healthy Pets consumer awareness campaign has officially launched.
 Millions of pet owners will soon be familiar with Henley and Oz and their compelling message, “A yearly visit to your family vet is as essential as food and love.
 Make an appointment for an annual check-up today.”

 The veterinary profession’s support for this campaign is unprecedented, and I personally invite you and your practice to be a part of the effort to ensure that more pets visit a veterinarian at least once per year.

 By registering for the Practice Enrollment Program, you will receive a monthly newsletter containing colorful and compelling campaign materials that you can use on your websites, in your newsletter and blogs, and in your practice.
 In addition, you will expand the reach of the campaign and ensure that your clients will be reminded that regular preventive healthcare is as essential as food and love and will take action by calling for an appointment.
 Enrolling is free, and the newsletter and materials are fully funded by Partners for Healthy Pets.